MicrosoftDocs/azure-ai-docs/articles/search/semantic-how-to-query-request.md

 }
 ```

-1. Set `"queryType"` to `"semantic"`.
+1. Set `queryType` to `semantic`.

-1. Set "search" to a simple plain text query.
-Since the "queryType" is set to semantic,  [simple syntax](query-simple-syntax.md) or [full Lucene syntax](query-lucene-syntax.md) aren't supported.
+1. Set `search` to a simple plain text query.
+Since the `queryType` is set to `semantic`,  [simple syntax](query-simple-syntax.md) or [full Lucene syntax](query-lucene-syntax.md) aren't supported.
 Supplying `*` or an empty string results in no semantic ranking being applied to the query.

-1. Set "semanticConfiguration" to a [predefined semantic configuration](semantic-how-to-configure.md) that's embedded in your index.
+1. Set `semanticConfiguration` to a [predefined semantic configuration](semantic-how-to-configure.md) that's embedded in your index.

-1. Set "answers" to specify whether [semantic answers](semantic-answers.md) are included in the result.
+1. Set `answers` to specify whether [semantic answers](semantic-answers.md) are included in the result.
 Currently, the only valid value for this parameter is `extractive`.
 Answers can be configured to return a maximum of 10.
 The default is one.
 This example shows a count of three answers: `extractive|count-3`.

    Answers aren't guaranteed on every request.
 To get an answer, the query must look like a question and the content must include text that looks like an answer.

-1. Set "captions" to specify whether semantic captions are included in the result.
+1. Set `captions` to specify whether semantic captions are included in the result.
 Currently, the only valid value for this parameter is `extractive`.
 Captions can be configured to return results with or without highlights.
 The default is for highlights to be returned.
 This example returns captions without highlights: `extractive|highlight-false`.

    The basis for captions and answers are the fields referenced in the "semanticConfiguration".
 These fields are under a combined limit in the range of 2,000 tokens or approximately 20,000 characters.
 If you anticipate a token count exceeding this limit, consider a [data chunking step](vector-search-how-to-chunk-documents.md) using the [Text split skill](cognitive-search-skill-textsplit.md).
 This approach introduces a dependency on an [AI enrichment pipeline](cognitive-search-concept-intro.md) and [indexers](search-indexer-overview.md).

-1. Set "highlightPreTag" and "highlightPostTag" if you want to override the default highlight formatting that's applied to captions.
+1. Set `highlightPreTag` and `highlightPostTag` if you want to override the default highlight formatting that's applied to captions.

    Captions apply highlight formatting over key passages in the document that summarize the response.
 The default is `<em>`.
 If you want to specify the type of formatting (for example, yellow background), you can set the highlightPreTag and highlightPostTag.

-1. Set ["select"](search-query-odata-select.md) to specify which fields are returned in the response, and "count" to return the number of matches in the index.
+1. Set [select](search-query-odata-select.md) to specify which fields are returned in the response, and "count" to return the number of matches in the index.
 These parameters improve the quality of the request and readability of the response.

 1. Send the request to execute the query and return results.